68 Herculis

 68 Herculis is a triple star system located around 950 light-years away from the Sun in the northern constellation of Hercules.
 In the astronomical community it is often referred to by its Bayer designation of u Herculis, while 68 Herculis is the Flamsteed designation.
 The system is visible to the naked eye as a faint, blue-white-hued point of light with a peak apparent visual magnitude of 4.80.
 It is approaching the Earth with a heliocentric radial velocity of −17 km/s.

+As early as the 1840s, Johann Friedrich Julius Schmidt believed 68 Herculis was a variable star, initially thinking it might be a long period or irregular variable.
+By 1869 he had concluded that its brightness varies with a regular period, but his period estimates were far longer than the true value.
+In 1908 the star was put on an observing program at Harvard College Observatory, and professor Oliver Wendell determined that the star is an eclipsing binary with a period of 2.05 days.

 The inner pair of this system form a well-studied semidetached binary with the orbital plane oriented near the line of sight to the Earth, making it an Algol-type eclipsing binary.
 They have an orbital period of just over two days and a semimajor axis of 15 times the radius of the Sun, with the secondary component transferring mass to the hotter primary star.
 The main eclipse reduces the magnitude of the system to 5.37, while the second eclipse lowers the brightness to magnitude 4.93.
 Theoretical calculations suggest the donor star began with 7.2 times the mass of the Sun, the current primary at 3.6 solar masses, and their initial orbital period was around 1.35 days.